wp-plugins/active-directory-integration/readme.txt

 = 1.0 =
 * ADD: New language Norwegian/Norsk (nb_NO) added.
 (Issue #0002.
 Thanks to Børge Anderssen.)
-* ADD: Store a lot of AD attributes to WordPress table usermeta and show them on users profile page without any additional plugin.
+* ADD: Store AD attribute in WordPress DB (table usermeta) and show them on users profile page without any additional plugin.
 The meta keys are set to adi_<attribute_name> (e.g. "adi_department", "adi_telephonenumber" and "adi_manager").
 * ADD: More debug information from Test Tool.
 You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
 * CHANGE: Now using an extended version of adLDAP 3.3.2 which should fix some authentication and authorization issues.
 * FIX: Account suffix was accidently used for bind user.
 Fixed in adLDAP.php.
 (Issue #0009.
 Thanks to Tobias Bochmann for the bug report.)